magic-script/magic-script-components-react-native/README.md

 	*This tag indicates that this application requires ARCore.
 This results in the application only being visible in the Google Play Store on devices that support ARCore)

-	You can compare your Manifest file with [this one](https://github.com/magic-script/magic-script-components-platform-android/blob/master/ARDemo/android/app/src/main/AndroidManifest.xml).
+	You can compare your AndroidManifest file with [this one](https://github.com/magic-script/magic-script-components-platform-android/blob/master/ARDemo/android/app/src/main/AndroidManifest.xml)

-11. Execute `react-native run-android` to run the project.
+12. Execute `react-native run-android` to run the project.

 ***If you want to run the most recent scenes from the ARDemo app that download content from the web,  you must additionally add dependency to `react-native-fs` and `axios` libraries:**